-8 Secrets of Married Couples with Great Sex Lives
+How to Have a Better Sex Life: 8 Secrets of Married Couples Who Have Great Sex

 You’ve probably heard about a million and one stale solutions to a fizzled-out sex life, but a set of fluffy handcuffs isn’t a real answer to something that truly takes time and effort to maintain.
 (Remember the whole “’til death do us part” thing?)
-Here, eight pra
+Here, how to have a better sex life in eight pra

 You may be thinking, How can I possibly flirt with a person who’s witnessed me eat an entire pizza by myself?
 But here’s the thing: Couples in it for the long haul have all seen each other at their worst.
 That’s why bringing flirting back into your repertoire keeps things exciting, fresh and new (yeah, even if you can't remember life before you were married).
 Send a workday sext (they’re not just for millennials); or keep it analogue and place your hand on his thigh, for a little too long…at dinner with your in-laws.
 Wow, look at you, you sex fiend.